AI Search Visibility for Local Businesses: 7-Step Guide

 If your business doesn't appear, don't worry — that's what the rest of this guide is for.

-Your Google Business Profile (GBP) is one of the most important data sources for AI engines when it comes to local business information.
-AI models pull from Google's structured data, and GBP is the authoritative source for local businesses.
+Your Google Business Profile (GBP) is one of the most important data sources for AI engines when it comes to AI for local business SEO.
+AI models pull from Google's structured data, and GBP is the authoritative source for local business AI search visibility.

 Essential GBP Optimizations